darinama/Minecraft-Wiki/mobs.md

   <img src="./img/cow.png" width="180" height="187">
 </p>

+Cows are common mobs that spawn in plains and forests.
 Cows drop raw beef, which can be cooked, and sometimes leather, which can be used to craft armor or books.
 A cow can be milked using a bucket.
 Cows can be bred using wheat.

 ## Sheep